Get the information on this page in a FREE PDF.

 Mulch can be inorganic too.
 Gravel can count as a mulch as can recycled and granulated rubber or plastic.
 Plastic sheets are used as mulch in commercial strawberry operations too.

-Mulch helps reduce extremes in the root zone, helping both plants and the complex web of microbial life that lives there from too much Sun and heat.
-Mulch helps soil retain moisture so the plants have access to it for longer. .
-Many mulches are also full of nutrients which become available to your plants as the mulch breaks down.
+Mulch reduces extremes in the root zone, helping both plants and the complex web of microbial life that lives there from too much Sun and heat.
+Mulch helps soil retain moisture so the plants have access to it for longer and organic mulches are also full of nutrients which become available to your plants as the mulch breaks down.
 I’d estimate that a mulched garden bed uses at least 50% less water than an un-mulched one.

-Mulch also encourages mychorrizae, those white threads that you see under older mulch and compost, these are absolutely fantastic for your garden and are the organism of which mushrooms are only the fruiting bodies.
+Mulch also encourages bacteria and mychorrizae – those white threads that you see under older mulch and compost.
+These are absolutely fantastic for your garden and are the organism of which mushrooms are the fruiting bodies.
 Mycelia are how the fungi and plants communicate and they break both inorganic and organic materials down for plants to uptake.
 They’re so good that I’ll be dedicating whole page about them later.

 Mulch can be used to cool your garden and home in Summer.
 It keeps the soil cool and the moisture in it evaporates, cooling breezes that pass over it.
 Also, it absorbs some of the heat and reduces heat being reflected from the ground onto your plants or home.